-The new improved (soft cover only) second edition is here!
-Canadian Aviation Weather sells for $74.95 (signed if you want) plus shipping - costing $11.50.
+The new improved second edition is here!
+Canadian Aviation Weather sells for $74.95 plus shipping at $11.50 and signed for no extra charge. :)

 And just because the title states Canadian Aviation Weather doesn't mean it lacks discussion on international weather.
 Learn how to read METARS abroad (yes they are different) and about weather in other parts of the Northern Hemisphere.